-The artichoke is a thistle plant in the genus Cynara and the globe or French artichoke is the most common variety of this green vegetable.
-California, France, Italy, and Spain grow the majority of artichoke.
-It's a popular vegetable in European cuisines, as well as the U.S. To a novice, a fresh artichoke can look a little intimidating and the thorny vegetable takes some preparation to get to the meaty heart.
+The artichoke is a thistle plant in the genus Cynara, and the globe or French artichoke is the most common variety of this green vegetable.
+They're mostly grown in California, France, Italy, and Spain, and it's a popular vegetable in European cuisines, as well as the U.S. To a novice, a fresh artichoke can look a little intimidating, and the thorny vegetable takes some preparation to get to the meaty heart.
 While artichoke hearts are canned and frozen, they're definitely different than the fresh version, which can be steamed, baked, boiled, or grilled.

 What Is an Artichoke?

 The artichoke is the immature flower bud of a thistle.
 It is eaten as a vegetable and is culinarily classified as such.
 The plant is a member of the aster family, and the bud is harvested before it blossoms.
-Artichoke is not an easy vegetable to prepare and you'll need to do some work to get to the edible parts.
+Artichoke is not an easy vegetable to prepare, and you'll need to do some work to get to the edible parts.
 The outer leaves (called "bracts") of the bud have thorns on the tips (thornless varieties have been cultivated).
 The base of the leaves is edible and the innermost leaves are tender enough to eat, too.
 Under those, you'll find a choke (the hairy center) on top of the heart, then the stem.
-The heart is the meatiest part of an artichoke and the center part of the stem is also edible.
-The choke is generally not eaten, except with baby artichoke.
+The heart is the meatiest part of an artichoke, and the center part of the stem is also edible.
+The choke is generally not eaten, unless it's a baby artichoke.

 Native to the Mediterranean region, artichoke is thought to be one of the world's oldest foods, even appearing in Greek mythology.
-Today, artichoke available in the U.S. is grown primarily in California.
-More than 80 percent of the domestic crop coming from the "Artichoke Center of the World," Castroville.
+Today, it's available in the U.S., growing primarily in California with more than 80 percent of the domestic crop coming from the "Artichoke Center of the World," Castroville.
 The crops in France, Italy, and Spain supply the rest of the world.
 Artichoke is not the cheapest vegetable in the market.

 How to Cook With Artichoke